ripples of white sand with one plant on the right hand side

 Over time with water, wind, and the sun, these gypsum crystals were broken down into the fine white sand you see today.

-In fact, White Sands is the largest gypsum sand dunes in the world.
-Discover for yourself their beauty when visiting White Sands National Park!
+In fact, White Sands is the largest gypsum sand dunes in the world!

-Note: White Sands is one of the newest National Parks in the United States as of 2019.
-Prior to that is was designated as a National Monument.
+Note: White Sands became a U.S. National Park in 2019.
+Prior to that is was designated as White Sands National Monument.

 A cluster of yucca plants among the white sand dunes.